Learn about actual and potential costs

 Find the vendor to meet your needs

-ProcurementIQ estimates that there are 9,700 providers of land surveying services.
-Collectively, the top four firms account for less than 30.0% of the market’s revenue, indicating a low level of concentration.
-Low up-front capital requirements create minimal barriers to entry, which allows a plethora of small regional suppliers to enter...
+ProcurementIQ estimates that there are about 10,000 providers of land surveying services.
+Collectively, the top four firms account for less than 30.0% of the market's revenue, indicating a low level of concentration.
+Low up-front capital requirements create minimal barriers to entry, which allows a plethora of small regional suppliers to...
 Subscribe to learn more.

 Questions to ask potential suppliers